< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 _____________________________________________________________________

-A particular DNA strand may encode a number of proteins, with a section encoding a single protein called a "gene" and marked out by the START and STOP sequences listed above.
+A particular DNA strand may encode a number of proteins, with a section encoding a single protein making up a gene, and marked out by the START and STOP sequences listed above.

 Protein synthesis involves DNA, RNA, enzymes, and a cellular organelle called the "ribosome".
 Under the control of enzymes, a DNA strand is split in half down the middle, and then forms a matching half-strand of RNA.
 This "messenger RNA (mRNA)" then leaves the cell nucleus and links to a ribosome.
 The ribosome scans along the mRNA half-strand, obtaining amino acids tagged by short strands of RNA called "transfer RNA (tRNA)", "translating" the original DNA sequence into a chain of amino acids to form a protein.
 Once complete, the protein then spontaneously coils into its final structure.